vincepg13/sn-react-shadcn/README.md

 ## 🏓 Tables, Tables and More Tables

 When using either of the data tables, it will display each fields display value in the corresponding cell.
 If you want to take control of the UI, you can do this by passing in your own column definitions to the table.
-To find out more about column definitions in Tanstack visit the [Column Definition Guide](https://tanstack.com/table/v8/docs/guide/column-defs)
+To find out more about column definitions in Tanstack visit the [Column Definition Guide](https://tanstack.com/table/v8/docs/guide/column-defs).

+Below is an example of how you would use the table but make all the short description values have red text.

 ```tsx
 import { SnDataTable, SnRow } from 'sn-shadcn-kit'